framely/bethere/docs/index.md

 title: BeThere
 hero:
   name: |
-    Be There,
+    Be there,
-    Dependably Useful,
+    Dependably useful,
-    All the Time.
+    All the time.
   tagline: With the power of LLMs and sound software engineering.
   actions:
     - theme: brand